Global External Fixation Systems Market Size, Share, Value, and Competitive Landscape 2020

 External fixation systems use a stabilizing metal frame with bars connected to pins that are drilled into bones above and below the fracture site.
 The system allows the surgeon to reposition the bone fragments over time to help them heal properly.
 External fixation systems are typically used in conjunction with internal fixation or other types of treatment, and are not usually a solution to fracture management.

-This report contains market size and forecasts of External Fixation Systems in Vietnam, including the following market information:
+This report contains market size and forecasts of External Fixation Systems in UK, including the following market information:

 MARKET MONITOR GLOBAL, INC (MMG) has surveyed the External Fixation Systems manufacturers, suppliers, distributors and industry experts on the impacts of the COVID-19 pandemic on businesses, with top challenges including ingredients and raw material delays, component and packaging shortages, reduced/cancelled orders from clients and consumers, and closures of production lines in some impacted areas.

-This report also analyses and evaluates the COVID-19 impact on External Fixation Systems production and consumption in Vietnam
+This report also analyses and evaluates the COVID-19 impact on External Fixation Systems production and consumption in UK

 Total Market by Segment: